heptarch/heptarch.github.io/qml.md

 - Is it possible to extract the arrow of time from a Euclidean path integral?
+- Are there quantum versions of algorithmic conservation of randomness?
-- Are higher-moment versions of Eigenstate Thermalization related to pseudomrandom states, quantum money, and error correction?
+- Do higher-moment versions of Eigenstate Thermalization relate eto pseudomrandom states, quantum money, or error correction?